Best CBD for Arthritis

 • Sunflower oil

 The biggest problem that we have with this CBD oil is that it doesn’t list how much turmeric or omega-3 fatty acids are ultimately in each serving.
 This typically means that it’s an extremely low dose, and while the blend is an excellent combination that likely provides a solid dose of omega-3s, it’s difficult to tell exactly how much it is.
 It’s not a dealbreaker, but it’s something we’d like to see more transparency around.
-Considering the company makes it easy to find and read the certificate of analysis (both with a link on the product page and a scannable QR code on the box, which takes you directly to the relevant certificate of analysis), so making everything that easy to understand would be a big plus.
+Considering the company makes it easy to find and read the certificate of analysis (both with a link on the product page and a scannable QR code on the box, which takes you directly to the relevant certificate of analysis), it doesn’t seem like too much of a stretch to add some transparency around the ingredients.

 Receptra Naturals offers free shipping for orders over $75 (costs vary between $7 and $8 depending on your location otherwise), and veterans can get 50% off, which is the second-best discount (behind Lazarus Naturals, which offers 60% for veterans, low-income households, and people with disabilities).
 The company does everything in-house, including growing its organic hemp on a family-owned farm.